Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: System Model

+Figure~\ref{fig:edge} presents a sample $4$-layer \sys deployment on an edge network consisting of $11$ domains.
+For example, $D_{21}$ includes $4$ nodes that follow Byzantine failure model ($3f+1$ nodes where $f=1$) while $D_{14}$ consists of $5$ nodes that follow crash failure model ($2f+1$ nodes where $f=2$).

+\ifextend{Each (height$-$1 and above) node is aware of its path to the root of the hierarchy at the domain level -- a reasonable assumption since these domains loosely maps into public Internet-service-provider domains.
+The network infrastructure and domains are reconfigurable, e.g., new servers can be added as long as the domains are still fault-tolerant.
+If the underlying network infrastructure is reconfigured, ancestor/descendant domains will be informed.
+When an edge device wants to join a leaf domain, it is authenticated by the corresponding parent height$-$1 domain using a unique non-forgeable device id.
+The id is used for all future communication.}\fi

+\sys assumes the partially synchronous communication model as it is typically used in practical fault-tolerant protocols.
+In the partial synchrony model, an unknown global stabilization time (GST) exists, after which all messages between correct replicas are received within some unknown bound. \sys further inherits the standard assumptions of existing fault-tolerant systems, including the unreliability of the network, the existence of point-to-point bi-directional communication channels to connect nodes, and a strong adversary that can coordinate malicious nodes but cannot subvert standard cryptographic assumptions. \sys also uses digital signatures and public-key infrastructure (PKI).
+We denote a message $m$ signed by node $r$ as $\langle m \rangle_{\sigma_r}$ and the digest of a message $m$ by $\Delta(m)$. \ifextend{For signature verification, we assume that nodes have access to the public keys of the required nodes, e.g., nodes on its path to the root.}\fi

-Transactions in a blockchain system are recorded in an append-only data structure, called the {\em blockchain ledger}.
-In \sys, each domain processes a different set of transactions, hence, each domain maintains its own blockchain ledger where the ledger is {\em replicated} on every node within the domain.
+The main underlying data structure in blockchain systems is the {\em blockchain ledger}, an append-only replicated structure that is shared among participants. \sys follows the edge computing paradigm and brings computation and data closer to the network edges where height$-$1 domains execute transactions. \ifextend{Each height$-$1 domain executes a separate set of transactions.
+In order to reduce communication overhead across domains over the wide-area network, each height$-$1 domain maintains its own ledger where the ledger is replicated on all nodes of the domain to provide fault tolerance.}\fi

+\sys targets edge computing applications where data accesses have an affinity towards locality.
+As a result, in \sys, each height$-$1 domain maintains its own ledger replicated on all nodes of the domain to provide fault tolerance.
+This design choice demonstrates a trade-off between performance and availability.
+On one hand, replicating data on a single domain leads to high performance because \sys does not need to deal with costly cross-domain replication protocols for every transaction.
+On the other hand, the availability of \sys is reduced in case an entire domain fails, e.g., due to natural disasters like tornadoes or earthquakes.
+This is in contrast to geo-replicated systems \cite{agrawal2013managing}\cite{baker2011megastore}\cite{corbett2013spanner}\cite{nawab2013message}\cite{nawab2015minimizing} where data is replicated on all domains (clusters), and the system is able to tolerate the failure of an entire domain.